How to Identify Reading Difficulties

 Before reading:

-• If there are pictures, do a picture walk to activate background knowledge and set a purpose for reading.
+• Do a picture walk to activate background knowledge and set a purpose for reading.

 • Discuss what the story might be about and make predictions.